-Harris County Housing Authority is a Public Housing Agency in Houston, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Harris County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |Harris County, Texas Housing Choice Voucher||Closed|

 The Harris County Housing Authority (HCHA) Section 8 Housing Choice Voucher Waiting List is currently closed.
-It was last open for three days from October 2016 until November 2016; and before that in 2008.
+Applications were last accepted from March 23, 2020, until March 25, 2020.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.

-5,000 applicants were placed on the waiting list by random lottery, by order of preferences.
-The HCHA anticipates applicants may check their status online by November 14, 2016.
+5,000 applicants were placed on the waiting list by random lottery, weighed by order of preferences.

 For more information, visit the HCHA website.